 There is no sorting option for results, so results will be a mix of references to books, articles and websites.
 The sort by date option only works for the past year, though you can choose to search for articles from a specific range of dates (see column to the left on the results page).

 Note that you might find a lot of citations only to get the message that full text is not available.
 This is why you need to log in to Google Scholar through our library home page.
-Doing so connects GS with our journal list so that you can pick up full text articles when they are available.
+Doing so connects GS with our journal list so that you can pick up TWU's full text articles when they are available.

 If you don't see "Check TWU Library" links to our library journals in the Google Scholar results, find out what is happening in your Scholar Settings (see screenshots below).

 Below is a screen shot of Google Scholar results.
 You will notice an article from a journal, an academic PDF without journal indicated, a "citation" without links, and a book.
-In the case of the article (first citation below) it is not available from this website, but there is a "Check TWU Library" link that will take you to our full text of the article.
+In the case of the article (first citation below) it is not available from this website, but there is a "Check TWU Library" link that will take you to TWU's full text of the article.
 This feature is only available if you log into Google Scholar through the library home page.

 Clicking on the quotation mark symbol under any result will allow you to create citations in a variety of formats.
-(Note that some Google Scholar data is incomplete, resulting in incomplete citations.
+(Note that some Google Scholar data is sometimes incomplete, resulting in incomplete citations.
 In such cases, you will need to find the rest of the data and insert it yourself.)